edgedb/easy-edgedb/README.md

 4. How would you display all the `Person` types that don't have `lover`s, with their names and their type names?

-5. What's needs to be fixed in this query?
+5. What needs to be fixed in this query?
 Hint: two things definitely need to be fixed, while one more should probably be changed to make it more readable.

 ```
 SELECT Place {